 The brain SPECT scan Mercedes received from Amen Clinic helped her doctors personalize treatment just for her and actually showed the damage to her brain.
 Her brain, like the heart and other major organs, needs treatment in order to function properly after major trauma.
 Placing the brain in a healing environment with the treatment Mercedes received enabled her to recover and get her life back on track.
 She has learned that sharing her story, rather than keeping it to herself, is healing and finds that people can relate to her more if they know she’s not perfect.

 If you or a loved one are dealing with concussion trauma, please don’t delay treatment that can heal.
-Call our caring team at 1-888-288-9834 and take the first step to recovery today.
+Contact our caring team and take the first step to recovery today.

 Finally a protein powder that's sugar free, gluten free, has 22 grams of protein and is only 130 calories!